aptos-labs/developer-docs/docs/nodes/validator-node/operator/staking-pool-operations.md

 Month 2, Day 29, if you call the command again, it would disburse the fully unlocked commission from previous month (29 days worth), and initiate commission unlock for Month 1 Day 30 + Month 2 Day 1-29 (30 days worth).

-Month 3, Day 29, if you call the commission again, 30 days of commission would be disbursed, and the a new batch of commission would initiate unlock.
+Month 3, Day 29, if you call the commission again, 30 days of commission would be disbursed, and a new batch of commission would initiate unlock.

 You can call the command multiple times, and the amount you receive depends on the day when you requested commission unlock previously.